Setting up computing resources

 There are additional software-specific watchouts when using Colab.

-• Colab does not allow for full functionality of Bokeh apps that we will use when we do dashboarding.
+• Colab does not allow for full functionality of Bokeh apps.

 • Colab instances have specific software installed, so you will need to install anything else you need in your notebook.
 This is not a major burden, and is discussed in the next section.